vdbrink/vdbrink.github.io/zigbee/zigbee_soil_sensor.md

 ## Home Assistant

-The sensor generates a lot of entities, but the main ones are temperature and humidity.
+The sensor generates a lot of entities, but the main once are temperature and humidity.
 There are a lot of alarms you can define and end up as entities.

 <a href="images_soil_sensor/soil_ha_entities.jpg">
 <img src="images_soil_sensor/soil_ha_entities.jpg" alt="Home Assistant soil sensor" height="250px"/>